jeremyfix/reveal_pandoc_slides/README.md

 	cd ~/.local/bin
 	ln -s /path/where/the/git/is/slidemaker/slidemake

+## Dependencies

+You need to install some dependencies before being able to compile slides.
+On an ubuntu box :

+	sudo apt install libgraphviz-dev pandoc-citeproc python3 -m pip install pygraphviz pandocfilters

 ## Compilation

 Now, suppose you have a worktree somewhere with your markdown files, image directories, d3js scripts, and so (see the `example` directory for an example).
 The first time, we need to setup some stuff